GraphQL-Training/lightweight-graphql-react/slides.md

 - GraphQL terminology such as **operation type**, **operation name**, **selection set**, **fragments**, **fields**, **variables**, and **arguments**
 --

-- Overview of a simple GraphQL Schema
+- Overview of a simple read-only GraphQL Schema
 --

 - Performing queries and mutations with `window.fetch()`